Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 The output data of a use case interactor (a response) is passed to an output boundary (typically by a "Presenter").

-### Board Adapter
+### Board Adapters (interface adapters)

 \note The "board" means the sum of hardware of the device which can be interfaced - directly or indirectly - by the software.
       Examples are the processor, Bluetooth modules, memory devices, displays and buttons.

-The board adapter is a special kind of interface adapter.
+The board adapter is a special kind of interface adapters.
 It is *the* adapter to the user.
 This package contains components which act as a bridge between the application and "the outside world" (anything outside the system).
 Any interaction with a user (whether via a human-machine interface or indirectly using a machine-to-machine interface)